 Test Your Dreams

-Generally it isn’t wise to simply accept every thought, suggestion or dream that comes into your mind.
+Generally, it isn’t wise to simply accept every thought, suggestion or dream that comes into your mind.
 Some are good while others are not…I trust that you’re only interested in the good ones since they are always beneficial to you and others.
-Jacob stated that he had a dream and he was able to confirm it as God given.
+Jacob stated that he had a dream and he was able to confirm it as God-given (see Genesis 31:11-13).
 A simple test will help you discern the difference.

 The Character Test